 Manage website notifications permissions via Safari

-Let's begin with the most straightforward method to adjust or completely disable your push notification, in order to reach all those settings you will have to launch your Safari web browser application.
-Launch Safari in your appreciated method, whether it is Dock icon, launchpad or Spotlight.
-Once you see the Safari window, click on Safari in the menu bar at top of your screen and select Preferences, alternatively you may use keyboard shortcut of Command and Comma (,).
-Inside select the Websites tab, then select Notifications from the left sidebar.
-There you will find the list with your visited websites, that offers notifications function.
-In each line you will find the drop-down menu with Allow and Deny option, there you may decide whether you would like to receive notifications from the particular website or not.
-Also you may remove any or all websites from the list with Remove button, to select several websites hold down Command and if you desire to select all items from list press keyboard shortcut of Command and A. What is more, if you desire to prevent Safari from asking about permissions to display notifications remove the checkmark from the box next to 'Allow websites to ask for permission to send push notifications'.
+We begin with the most straightforward method to adjust or completely disable push notifications.
+To reach the settings, you must launch the Safari web browser application using the Dock icon, launchpad, or Spotlight.
+Once you see the Safari window, click on Safari in the menu bar at top of the screen and select Preferences.
+Alternatively, you can use the keyboard shortcut of Command and Comma (,).
+In Preferences, select the Websites tab, and then select Notifications from the left sidebar.
+You will find a list of visited websites offering the notifications function.
+In each line, a drop-down menu provides an Allow and Deny option.
+Decide whether you would like to receive notifications from the specific website.
+You can also remove any or all websites from the list with the Remove button.
+To select several websites, hold down Command.
+If you wish to select all items from the list, press the keyboard shortcut of Command and A. Furthermore, if you wish to prevent Safari asking about permissions to display notifications, remove the checkmark from the box next to 'Allow websites to ask for permission to send push notifications'.

 Manage website notifications permissions on Google Chrome

-If you're using the Google Chrome web browser application and desire to disable various website notifications, launch it and click on three dots at the top right corner of the window.
-Then select Settings from the popped up menu, in the new window scroll to the bottom, and click on Advanced settings.
-Then navigate the Privacy & Security category and click on Content Settings, inside click on Notifications.
+If you are using the Google Chrome browser application and wish to disable various website notifications, launch the browser and click on three dots at the top right corner of the window.
+Then select Settings from the pop-up menu.
+In the new window, scroll to the bottom, and then click on Advanced settings.
+Navigate the Privacy & Security category and click on Content Settings.
+Now click on Notifications.

-Finally, you've reached the access to adjust notifications permissions, simple click on three dots icon, that is similar to Chrome's menu icon, and choose your desired action, between Allow, Edit, or Remove.
+Finally, when you have reached the section to adjust notification permissions, simply click on the three dots icon (similar to Chrome's menu icon), and choose Allow, Edit, or Remove.
 If you click the Edit option, you will be able to change the URL address.

 Disable website notifications on Mozilla Firefox

-In case you're fan of Mozilla Firefox web browser, the path to website notifications permissions is a bit different.
-First, launch the application, then click on three bars menu icon, then select preferences.
-Alternatively, you may simply press the keyboard shortcut of Command and Comma (,).
-Inside, select Privacy & Security from the left side bar, in the main window scroll down until you find the Permissions section, there click on Settings.. button next to Notifications.
+If you use the Mozilla Firefox browser, the way to change notification permissions is somewhat different.
+First, launch the application, click on the three bars menu icon, and then select preferences.
+Alternatively, simply press the keyboard shortcut of Command and Comma (,).
+Now select Privacy & Security from the left hand bar.
+In the main window, scroll down until you find the Permissions section.
+Click on the Settings.. button next to Notifications.

-Inside you will be able to change the permissions and/or remove the URL address from the list, also below the list you will find an option named 'Block new requests asking to allow notifications', enabling this option will disable all incoming requests to allow website notifications.
-This mean, you will not be prompted to grant permission to notifications from any website you visit.
+Here, you can change permissions and/or remove the URL address from the list.
+In addition, below the list, you will find an option called 'Block new requests asking to allow notifications' - enabling this option will disable all incoming requests to allow website notifications.
+Therefore, you will not be prompted to grant permission to notifications from any website you visit.

 Modify the appearance of notifications on Mac

-As it was mentioned above you are able to choose the appearance of notifications, also several additional options.
-Basically this method works with all applications related notifications.
-To begin with, click on Apple logo in the menu bar at top of your screen and select System Preferences, inside open Notifications pane, then click on Safari in the left side panel.
-In the main window you may choose None, Banners, or Alerts type notifications, also there is additional settings such as enabling notifications on lock screen, notification center, display badge app icon and play sounds.
+As mentioned above, you can choose the appearance of notifications and apply several additional options.
+This method works with all application-related notifications.
+To begin, click on the Apple logo in the menu bar at top of the screen and select System Preferences.
+Open the Notifications pane, and then click on Safari in the left hand panel.
+In the main window, you can choose None, Banners, or Alert style notifications.
+There are also additional settings such as enabling notifications on the lock screen, notification center, display badge app icon, and play sounds.
 Detailed information about Notifications you will find in this article.

 Clear computer with Combo cleaner

-One of the latest urgent problem, that cyber criminals use push notifications as method to hide and infect your Macs with various malicious software.
-Potentially unwanted programs and various malicious software may display notifications and various ads within your web browser and sometimes in your notifications center.
-To scan and clear your computer we recommend Combo Cleaner, this software contains two virus scan engines, it checks for Mac-based malware infections and also looks for PC generic security threats.
+An urgent problem has recently emerged whereby cyber criminals use push notifications to hide software that infects Mac computers.
+Potentially unwanted programs and malicious software might display notifications and various ads within the browser, and sometimes in the notifications center.
+To scan and clear the system, we recommend Combo Cleaner.
+This software contains two virus scan engines, checks for Mac-based malware infections, and also searches for PC generic security threats.
 Detailed review you will find in this article.

 Video Showing how to manage website notifications via Safari on Mac